tai2/ikinari-modules/README.md

 1
 ```

-ikinari-modules is a really thin wrapper of rollup's CLI. you can use [all options](https://rollupjs.org/guide/en/#command-line-flags)
+ikinari-modules is a really thin wrapper of rollup's CLI.
+You can use [all options](https://rollupjs.org/guide/en/#command-line-flags)
 of it except for `--config`.